mailcheck/mailcheck-objectivec/README.md

 [Mailcheck check:@"dkasper@gmailll.com"]
 ````

 will return a suggestion of "dkasper@gmail.com".
-With a threshold of 1 no suggestion will be returned.
+With a threshold of 1 no suggestion would be returned for this case.
 The default value is 3.

 New in 0.2
 ----------